MrSigma123/Physics/README.md

 ## Physics

-# Selected chapters
+### Selected Chapters

-1. Cinematics
+1. **Kinematics**
+   Study of motion, focusing on displacement, velocity, and acceleration.

-2. Dynamics
+2. **Dynamics**
+   Exploration of forces and their impact on motion.

-3. Electricity
+3. **Electricity**
+   Fundamentals of electric charges, fields, and potentials.

-4. Circuits
+4. **Circuits**
+   Analysis of electrical networks and circuit components.